Chapter 9: Academic Integrity and Style Rules (APA 7th edition)

 • Include all works cited in your paper and only works cited in your paper.

-• Note, the authors’ names should be listed in the same order that they are presented in the original article.
+• Within a citation, the authors’ names should be listed in the same order that they are presented in the original article.
+Do NOT change the order of the authors.

 • Capitalize only the first letter of the first word of a title and subtitle, the first word after a colon or a dash in the title, and proper nouns. (however, always capitalize the first letter of each word with a journal name e.g., Journal of Advanced Nursing).